Yandex Cloud

 • Regular (default): Allows you to select regular hosts to connect to.

-• Special FQDNs: Allows you to select a special FQDN for connection, which always points to the primary Greenplum® master host.
+• Special FQDNs: Enables you to select a special FQDN, which always points to the Greenplum® primary master host.

-• Hostname.
-Select the host name from the list of hosts available in the Greenplum® cluster.
+• Host name: Select the host name from the list of hosts available in the Greenplum® cluster.
 You can select multiple hosts.
-If you are unable to connect to the first host, DataLens will select the next one from the list.
+If you fail to connect to the first host, DataLens will select the next one from the list.

-• Cache TTL in seconds.
-Specify the cache time-to-live or leave the default value.
+• Cache TTL in seconds: Specify the cache TTL or leave the default value.
 The recommended value is 300 seconds (5 minutes).

 • Allow subqueries in datasets: Describe dataset sources using SQL queries.